UstadMobile/UstadMobile/lib-content-scrapers/README.md

 A content scraper to find and download content to make them available for offline use

+## Setup Chrome Driver for Selenium

+Download the latest chrome driver for your operating system from http://chromedriver.chromium.org/downloads Unzip the file and copy the file path to the chromedriver Open local.properties and add the following line of code:

+scraper.chrome_driver_path= path_to_file

 ###Find and Scrap Edraak K12 Content

 ####To Find All Edraak Content